MODULE 03

 claude code

-Run the pipeline on all the articles and show me each HTML output.
+Run the pipeline on all the input files and show me each final output.
 Then tell me: what would need to change in the script if I wanted to use Gemini CLI instead of Claude?
+And what would I need to do if this script required an API key to call an external service?

-The script Claude wrote is yours — save it, modify it, run it on real articles whenever you need.
+The script Claude wrote is yours — save it, modify it, run it on real data whenever you need.
 That's what "reusable workflow" means.

 Checkpoint